hoylemd/rails_base/README.md

 Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).

-todo: refactor ACL into it's own helper todo; ^- specifically, add a helper to App Controller that handles permission denied centrally
 todo: add an 'assert\_permission\_denied' helper for tests
 todo: Why not just get the @micropost and @feed\_items  in the  template?
 todo: add messages to all `assert(_no)?_difference` calls